kiboschool/course-industry-experience-1/src/lessons/interviews/interviewing-basics.md

 ### Plan the logistics

 Arrange all the details of the experience.
 If you are traveling to a physical location, plan how you will get there and leave ample time for diversions.
 For a Zoom meeting, decide where you will conduct the interview, which machine you will use, identify and practice with your headphones, determine what you will wear and which, if any, background you will use.
 Also make sure you have a backup source of internet data.

+<a href="https://www.youtube.com/shorts/HZpM-tZZQSo" target="_blank">Watch this short video</a> for some tips on setting up a virtual interview.

 Planning the logistics, will make your interview process run more smoothly, freeing up more energy to focus on your career goals.